TnmSpiroct/Exoprosopa/README.md

   Thankyou for playing this mod!<br>
   You can contributes maps or give suggestions on Exoprosopa Server!<br><br>

-  V0.621, TnmSpiroct
+  V0.622, TnmSpiroct

-  - Balancing
-  - Frontier Ost
-  - Global Radar
+  - Fixes Crash
+  - Buff Elixir Autofreezer
-  - Fog Blocks
+  - New Weather